 – demonstrate satisfactory compliance by other means with past programs, for example by demonstrating tests on program artefacts as part of the assessment process.

-NOTE It is anticipated the bodies will have prior/current involvement in IECEx or similar proficiency testing programs to satisfy the requirements of ISO/IEC 17025.
+NOTE: It is anticipated the bodies will have prior/current involvement in IECEx or similar proficiency testing schemes to satisfy the requirements of ISO/IEC 17025.

-ExTLs are required to participate in all programs which are relevant to their scope, with the priority being given to new topics.
-An ExTL may be required to conduct more than one program per year in the case of repeating a test as a result of “unsatisfactory results” in previous programs.
+IECEx test laboratories are required to participate in all programs which are relevant to their scope.

+In the event of unsatisfactory results in previous programs, it may be required for an IECEx test laboratory to repeat a test round of a previous program in addition to the current test rounds of the current programs.

-ExTLs participating in a particular program with satisfactory results will not be required to repeat participation in that particular program topic for at least three years.
+IECEx test laboratories participating in a particular program with satisfactory results will not be required to repeat participation in that particular program topic for at least three years.

 The number of programs to take place each year shall be decided by the ExTAG.
-The maximum number of new programs, e.g. new topics, initiated each year shall be limited to one.
+The maximum number of new programs shall be limited to two for a two-year cycle..
 Repeated programs also require ExTAG approval.

+During the regular program cycle (two-year cycle), the IECEx test laboratories shall complete the programs.
+If a laboratory performs previous programs, the programs must be completed within three months of receiving the test samples.

+A program is considered to be completed when the tests have been performed by the IECEx test laboratory, the results have been transmitted to the IECEx PTS Provider, and the report has been issued by the IECEx PTS Provider.

 Each program will identify the relevant IEC standards within the scope of the IECEx Certified Equipment Scheme to which it applies.

-The IECEx Secretariat shall ensure that each accepted ExTL laboratory and applicant ExTL participates in the applicable Ex PTPs that fall within the testing scope of the laboratory.
+The IECEx Secretariat shall ensure that each accepted IECEx Test Laboratory participates in the applicable programs that fall within the testing scope of the laboratory.

-The participation of a laboratory shall be scheduled and monitored by the IECEx Secretariat.
+The participation of all IECEx test laboratories shall be monitored by the IECEx Secretariat with the support of the IECEx PTS Provider.

-Evidence of active participation of an ExTL in the Ex PTP programme, , including completion of all applicable Ex PTPs and effective analysis summary of the findings, shall form part of the input for the a mid-term or re-assessment audit. and the mid-term review.
+Evidence of participation in the IECEx PTS, completion of all applicable programs and summary of the findings, shall form part of the input for the initial, a mid-term or re-assessment audit.

+NOTE: Although the purpose of a mid-term surveillance assessment is to carry out a technical review of IECEx Certification files and the related ExTRs and QARs for technical integrity, completeness and compliance with IECEx Rules and Operational Documents, it should also be used to discuss any concerns with the IECEx test laboratory, such as unsatisfactory program results.

 IECEx PTS Provider

-The programs are coordinated and processed by an Ex PTP Provider, independent of the participating testing organisations and working in coordination with ExTAG WG10 “Proficiency Testing”.
+The programs are coordinated and processed by an IECEx PTS Provider, independent of the participating testing organisations and working in coordination with ExTAG WG10 “Proficiency Testing”.

-IECEx PT Program Providers will be determined by the IECEx ExMC on recommendations from ExTAG WG10 that have been endorsed by ExTAG.
+IECEx PTS Providers will be determined by the IECEx ExMC on recommendations from ExTAG WG10 via ExTAG.